Viitorul: Full shift to the right

+Both the party and its mouthpiece were now perceived as decisively right-wing: a 1928 article in Bernard Lecache's Cri des Peuples calls out the paper as part of the "Romanian right-wing press", and also as one of the "more despicably reactionary journals"; literary historian Ioan Adam sees it as a leading "organ of the liberals' financial oligarchy".
+Like most Romanian newspapers, Viitorul voiced its admiration for Italian fascism as early as 1922, describing the March on Rome as a necessary step against communism (while still expressing some reserves about fascist radicalism and its unpredictable effect on Italy–Romania relations).
+As explained in a 1929 editorial in Viitorul, the PNL was still "decisively left-wing" when compared to the regrouped conservatives of the Vlad Țepeș League or to the Romanian fascist groups—as the main point of contention, the National Liberals rejected dictatorship and limited their critique of democracy.
+On the far-right, the National Romanian Fascio expressed admiration for Vintilă's fiscal conservatism (as theorized in the PNL organ), but also commented negatively on his supposed indifference toward inflation.

-Questioned by the National-Christian Defense League regarding its supposed duplicity on the "Jewish Question", Viitorul and other PNL organs declared that they had only ever opposed those Jews who "work against [Romania's] interests", and that they themselves were, overall, anti-Zionists.
-In October, after the authorities had arrested Corneliu Zelea Codreanu and other antisemitic youths for their attempt to assassinate government ministers and Adevărul editors, Viitorul raised alarm about the conspiracy's intellectual instigator—namely, the LANC's A. C. Cuza.
+Questioned by the National-Christian Defense League (LANC) regarding their supposed duplicity on the "Jewish Question", Viitorul and other PNL organs declared that they had only ever opposed those Jews who "work against [Romania's] interests", and that they themselves were, overall, anti-Zionists.
+In October 1923, after the authorities had arrested Corneliu Zelea Codreanu and other antisemitic youths for their attempt to assassinate government ministers and Adevărul editors, Viitorul raised alarm about the conspiracy's intellectual instigator—namely, the LANC's A. C. Cuza.
 Two years later, the newspaper congratulated Wilhelm Filderman for his monograph on Jewish loyalism toward Romania.